VibrasticLab/ehealth-iot/reports/flagship_reports.md

 This section contain summary Raspberry Pi version 3 or 4 setup guides and notes

 The operating system used is Arch Linux ARM in armv7h architecture

+Detailed setup instructions can be found [here]()

+**Notes**: Instructions available here are done in ArchLinux.
+You may use Manjaro or even Ubuntu/LinuxMint but now Windows.